jness/lander/README.md

 ### API token

-From the admin iterface add a new **Authtoken.Token** for the user:
+From the admin iterface generate a new **Authtoken.Token** for the user:

 * [http://django-tacos.com:8000/admin/authtoken/tokenproxy/](http://django-tacos.com:8000/admin/authtoken/tokenproxy/)